12 Sources

 .
 The company has committed billions to AI efforts while reportedly looking to make budget cuts in its metaverse initiative3

 .
-Meta AI is now available in over 200 countries through the company's apps and a standalone Meta AI app1
+Meta AI is currently available in over 200 countries through the company's apps and a standalone Meta AI app1

 2

 .
-Meta plans to add new partnerships in the future and explore new features for users seeking access to real-time information1
+Meta plans to add new partnerships in the future and explore new features as it continues building out its AI capabilities1

 .Summarized by